 Countryside rambles are often quieter than woodlands and parks, and can be a great way to stretch your legs with your dog, whilst exploring somewhere a little different.
 From walking under forgotten railway viaducts, to lush green riverside walks, to architecturally impressive aqueducts, there’s something for everyone to enjoy.

+2 miles.
 An easy, circular country wander through Pensford, walking under the magnificent viaduct, entering Culvery Wood, and on through to fields that border the River Chew, before walking across the picturesque weir.
 Finish your walk by stopping at The Rising Sun, a cosy and traditional pub with a roaring fire and brilliant beer garden.

 Barton Farm Country Park